jschnab/systems_design/pastebin/README.md

 which can be prevented by using a database transaction, therefore locking the record for the relevant text when it marked for deletion.

-Text visibility is implemented by:
+During text storage, visibility is implemented as follows:
 1. When a new text is stored, its visibility is recorded in the column `visibility` of type `ENUM` in the `texts` database table.
 Acceptable values are `public` (default), `unlisted`, and `private`.
-2. When a text is read, if `visibility` is `private`, we check the user is logged in and that the text owner matches the user name.
+2. When a text is read, if `visibility` is `private`, we verify the user is logged in and that the text owner matches the user name before displaying the text.
 Otherwise we return a 'not found' error.
 3. If the text visibility is `public`, the text is indexed by the search engine, otherwise it is ignored.